How To Deal With Debt Collectors (2019 Update)

-It is important to know your rights so you can familiarise yourself with the law and the debt recovery process, including the consequences of not paying a debt.
+It is important to know your rights so you can familiarise yourself with the law and the debt recovery process.
+It’s also important that you understand the consequences of not paying a debt.
 This enables you to identify what a debt collector is and is not allowed to do.

-Under section 168 the Australian Consumer Law (ACL), a debt collector is prohibited from:
+Under section 168 of the Australian Consumer Law (ACL), a debt collector is prohibited from:

 - Using physical force or coercion to make a payment.
 For example, threatening physical force towards you or anyone else.

 - Harassing, verbally abusing you or hassling you to an unreasonable extent.
 For example, shouting at you; making offensive comments; using obscene language; or contacting you at unreasonable times.

 - Making false or misleading statements.
 For example, making false statements about how much money you owe or what will happen if you do not pay the debt.

 - Engaging in deceptive conduct.
 For example, pretending to be or act for a solicitor, court or government body.

 - Taking unfair advantage of your vulnerability (such as illiteracy, age or illness), disability or other circumstances affecting you.

 Debt collectors must respect your privacy.
 They cannot reveal information about your financial situation to another person without your permission.
 Moreover, if a debt collector contacts you over the phone or meets you in person, there are time restrictions they must follow.

 For more information about the ways debt collectors can contact you and the time restrictions, check out ASIC’S Money Smart Financial Guide.